Serji0998/Clothes_Shop-App/README.md

 2- in lib/utils/socket_client.dart line 8 you must change ip address to your IPv4 address.

 3- adding collection/products to app can be done from database (check schema for Product data in index.js file).
-In addition, when you want to add products from database , you can use product image link from google images search, copy and paste it in database product image field.